dev-xo/remix-auth-totp/README.md

 ### Database

 We'll require a database to store our codes.
-The OTP model has no relations to any other model from your database, this simplifies the process of generating the codes and makes it easier to be implemented into any database of your choice.
+The 'OTP' model has no relations with any other model, this simplifies the process of generating the codes and makes it easier to be implemented into any database of your choice.

 In this example we'll use Prisma ORM with a SQLite database.
 As long as your database model looks like the following one, you are good to go.